 Until 1916, even cocaine could be bought in Harrods!

 12. It’s a haven for foodies.

 Harrods offers over 20 different restaurants and cafés, with afternoon tea and Eastern cuisine available as standard.

 13. You can buy pretty much anything you want here.

 The store lives by its motto – Omnia Omnibus Ubique.
 This translates to ‘All Things for All People, Everywhere’.
 Essentially, the store believes you should be able to buy anything you want from inside their coveted, colossal departments!

-Do you know any fun or interesting facts about Harrods that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Harrods?
+Share them in the comments below!